eberkeaydin/The-Pan-Gu-Restaurant/README.md

 # The Pan Gu Restaurant Web Site

 ## An imaginery far east restaurant's web site.
-Site build by Bootstrap 5.0 and JavaScript "single page application" without any framework like React etc.
+Site build by Bootstrap 5.0 and Vanilla JavaScript "single page application" without any framework like React etc.
 ## This project built for my "Üstortam Programlama" course term project.

 ### Pages layout's and component's created with Bootstrap 5.0